New Zealand farmers hit streets to protest cow-burp tax plan - NewsBreak

 Farming remains vital to New Zealand’s economy.
 Dairy products, including those used to make infant formula in China, are the nation’s largest export earner.

-Mr McCurdy said farmers had almost singlehandedly kept the economy afloat during the COVID-19 lockdowns, and now that the threat had passed and a recession was looming, the government was coming after them.
+McCurdy said farmers had almost singlehandedly kept the economy afloat during the Covid-19 lockdowns, and now that the threat had passed and a recession was looming, the government was coming after them.

 New Zealand Prime Minister Jacinda Ardern has pledged the nation will become carbon neutral by 2050.
 Part of that plan includes reducing methane emissions from farm animals by 10% by 2030 and by up to 47% by 2050.

 The government had worked with farmers and other groups to try to come up with an emissions plan they could all live with.
-But many farmers have been incensed by the government’s final proposal, while environmentalists have said it does not go nearly far enough.
+But many farmers have been incensed by the government’s final proposal, while environmentalists have said it doesn’t go nearly far enough.

+Farmer Matt Swansson said he’d “had a gutsful” of the government and would consider refusing to pay the new tax.

+He said on beautiful evenings on his farm, he thinks he has the best job in the world.